sindre430/tdt4237-public/README.md

 ```
 (Note that the last option requires you have `git` installed)

-9. You should now have a document-tree that looks like this: "C:\xampp\htdocs\tdt4237-public\", containing files.
+9. You should now have a path that looks like this: "C:\xampp\htdocs\tdt4237-public\", containing the web application files.
    Next, download and install Composer.
 Click next on everything. https://getcomposer.org/Composer-Setup.exe

 10. In PowerShell, enter